prosekit/prosekit/website/references/core.md

 #### toDom

 > **toDom**: (`value`) => `null` \| `void` \| [`string`, `string`]

 Returns the attribute key and value to be set on the DOM node.

-Returns the attribute key and value to be set on the DOM node.